-Nowadays you hear it everywhere: life just has to be more sustainable.
+Nowadays you hear it everywhere: life just has to become more sustainable.
 We all simply live far beyond the carrying capacity of the earth - and this has to change.
 But what does that have to do with your wardrobe you might be wondering?
 What’s the problem with those clothes?
 What role does the coronavirus play in this?
 And where should you even start?

 In this article I'll tell you how you can make more sustainable (and very easy!) choices for your wardrobe.
 Not only this, but also the following:

-Even though we gained 3 weeks on that compared to last year, the fact remains that from that day on, we had already used up all the raw materials that our earth can actually produce and process in waste every year.
+Even though we gained about 3 weeks on that compared to last year, the fact remains that from that day on, we had already used up all the raw materials that our earth can actually produce and process in waste every year.
 We then started living on reserves that we borrow from the future.

 The article continues below this image.

-Okay, we'll play: so what about clothes?
+Okay: so what about your clothes?